kvn147/kvn147/README.md

 ### Hi there 👋
 🔭 I’m a third year majoring Computer Science @ UW.
-I'm currently taking CSE 311 and CSE 351.
-🌱 I’m currently learning SQL.